Tiagee0730/Prediction-of-Product-Sales/README.md

 ## Recommendations
 - I recommend that the stores build Tier 2 supermarkets because they perform best in this market.
 The linear regression model predicts well for store sales.

+## For further information, please contact at
+ashley.gee0730@gmail.com